rockretep/rockretep.github.io/source/about.md

 ---

-My Na

-Game and Software Developer.
-I have a special interest in artificial intelligence.
-I like playing and making games, programming things, and exploring math and science.
+My name is Peter Francis.
+I'm a programmer with a special interest in artificial intelligence.
+I'm also very interested in game development.
+I've been programming and making games (or small interactive experiences) for nearly 10 years now.

+I got into game development and programming by running game servers for friends when I was about 12.

 #### Contact

 ---

+$contact